 - DAX ENDOFYEAR function

-DAX logical functions are used to perform logical operations and the value returned by the would-be either True or False.
+DAX logical functions are used to perform logical operations and return them as either True or False.
 Below are the DAX logical functions:

 - DAX AND function: The AND function checks if both arguments are True or False.
 It will return True if only if both arguments are true, otherwise it will return False.

-- DAX OR function: The function will return True if at least one or both the argument is True, otherwise False.
+- DAX OR function: The function will return True if at least one or both the arguments is True, otherwise False.

 OR([Medal Count]<100, [Count of Sports]>100)